 Clinicians working with Tic-related OCD patients will most likely need to take a different strategy to exposure and response prevention and supplementary use strategy to get the best therapeutic results.
 Tic-Related OCD patients are more prone to abnormal reactions to typical exposure and response prevention (E/RP) protocols.
 Some people require extensive rote practice engaging in “just wrong” versus “just right” behaviour before experiencing any relief in tension.

 Clinicians can get practical benefits from using a well-defined Tourettic OCD categorisation.
 Many individuals with this unusual set of symptoms might be distinguished and identified.
 Potentially beneficial therapeutic components lead clinicians that would otherwise be disregarded instead of traditional OCD or TD therapies.

 Information gathered from research activities such as family genetic investigations may point to an appropriate diagnostic placement.
 Further research into family history, personal history, course, treatment response, and prognosis would be beneficial in verifying the Tic-related OCD construct.

 At times the symptoms of tic-related OCD can be so subtle that you might not look into them until they occur for a long time.
-And upon discovery, it is easy to self diagnose and treat.
-However, you must remember not to self-medicate or treat as there are highly trained professionals available to help you.
-Consulting with an appropriate medical professional can smoothen the process of diagnosis, treatment, and recovery.
+And upon discovery, it is easy to self-diagnose and treat.
+However, you must remember not to self-medicate or treat as highly trained professionals can help you.
+Consulting with an appropriate medical professional can smoothen the diagnosis, treatment, and recovery process.
 For further guidance, you can visit the United We Care website.